valentjn/vscode-ltex/pages/docs/installation-how-to-use.md

 The key component of LTeX, the LTeX Language Server (ltex-ls), which also includes LanguageTool itself, cannot be included in the LTeX version distributed on the Visual Studio Marketplace due to file size restrictions.
 In addition, ltex-ls requires Java due to its LanguageTool dependency.

 When activated for the first time, LTeX will automatically download and use the latest compatible ltex-ls release from GitHub and, in case no existing installation of Java has been found, a portable Java distribution ([AdoptOpenJDK](https://adoptopenjdk.net/)).
 Both will be stored in the extension folder.
+Note that after this initial installation, no connection to the Internet is necessary.
+Checking your documents is completely offline.

 If you don't have an Internet connection, or if you simply don't want this, there are two alternatives.